kennysong/Expedition-206/_posts/2014-01-14-List-of-Countries.md

 ##Notes

-The below list of countries was compiled from this [Wikipedia page](http://simple.wikipedia.org/wiki/List_of_countries_by_continents).
+The below list of counries was compiled from this [Wikipedia page](http://simple.wikipedia.org/wiki/List_of_countries_by_continents).
 I will mark off the ones I've already done as I go through them.
 It's interesting to note that there's only 203 countries on the list -- I haven't yet figured out the cause of this discrepancy with [this other list](http://en.wikipedia.org/wiki/List_of_sovereign_states).

 **Note**: I added Kosovo to this list.